ABOUT

 Our Mission

-Timberlake Earth Sanctuary is a land stewardship project and an outdoor wedding venue and situated in the piedmont region of North Carolina.
+Timberlake Earth Sanctuary is a place for gatherings and connecting with Nature, a land stewardship project, and an outdoor wedding venue situated in the piedmont region of North Carolina.
 Here we carry the vision of healing the human-earth-divine relationship by living in accordance with principles of interdependence.

 We strive to be a safe space, live simply, act responsibly, create beauty, and experience the wonder and magic of the living world.